Last updated: August 8, 2018 at 15:44 pm

 With our Caterthun 4 person tent you’ll easily be able to fit the whole family with the added benefit of being able to enjoy and make most of the space during the day.
 If your priority is to have a spacious tent that creates a homely feel, then tunnels tents are the best choice for you and will provide you with great outdoor comfort.

 The name vis-à-vis originates from the French word for ‘face-to-face’ and is reflected in the tent’s design.
-Two sleeping sections face each other inwards into a central communal area.
+Two sleeping sections face each other inwards into a central communal area, as per the Caterthun 4 Man Double Skin Tent.
 These tents are a leap above dome tents as they effectively have two separate sleeping quarters.
 They can sleep up to 8 people in some models and offer a high ceiling in the centre, for added headroom.

 Vis-à-vis tents have a fairly large footprint and their structure can either feature the spaced poles of a tunnel tent or a criss-crossed dome tent structure.
 They will generally handle wind and rain well unless the weather turns extreme.